bruprescott/CTDizzle/README.md

 # Welcome!

+NOTE (05/28/18): Recent traffic suggests there might be an interest in the CTDizzle.
+If you are considering building one, I recommend that you switch to the 3" Blue Robotics case.
+This will provide room for more epoxy as well as a larger battery.

 If you are looking for the build guide to the original OpenCTD it can be found at the [Oceanography For Everyone GitHub](https://github.com/OceanographyforEveryone/OpenCTD).

 The CTDizzle and OpenCTD have a lot in common.
 Some information, code, and scripts are shared between the two GitHub accounts.
 You should check here first for CTDizzle updates.